Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 When someone really knows what they’re doing… you will know, too.

 There are PT’s out there who can improve your alignment and reduce your pain with less than 5 minutes of intervention.

-Many of you write to me and say the options for treatment are limited in your area, and wonder if you’ll ever find the right person.
+I know that many of you feel as though the options for treatment are limited in your area, and wonder if you’ll ever find the right person.
 I just want to encourage you to please keep looking!
 Sometimes you just never know what is out there.

 So please, keep this in mind.
 If you’ve been doing the same thing for months with no improvement, it may be time to look for a second (or third, or fourth) opinion.

 Just remember.
-I had to see eight PT’s before I found Paula.
+I had to see eight PT’s before I found the right person.
 Yes, that’s right, eight.
 It sounds crazy, but that’s what it took.
 And now I understand that it’s not a reflection on me… it’s a reflection on how difficult our medical system can be to navigate.

 So… keep going!
 Do not lose hope!